-Newfoundland and Labrador Hydro ("Hydro") considers a broad range of available options as part of its strategic and capital planning processes to ensure it continues to provide customers with the least-cost, reliable service.
-This includes consideration of non-wire alternatives ("NWA").
-Hydro's long-term approach to planning for the interconnected system was presented to the Board of Commissioners of Public Utilities ("Board") in its 2018 Reliability and Resource Adequacy Study.
+Newfoundland and Labrador Hydro ("Hydro") considers a broad range of available options as part of its strategic and capital planning processes to ensure it continues providing customers with reliable service at the least possible cost.
+This includes consideration of non-wire alternatives ("NWA") when feasible.
+Hydro's long-term approach to planning for the interconnected system was presented to the Board of Commissioners of Public Utilities ("Board") in its 2018 Reliability and Resource Adequacy Study, 1 with the most recent update including Hydro's Expansion Plan to meet load growth on the Island Interconnected System, filed with the Board in July 2024.
 As part of the study, alternative resources including wind, solar, battery installations, rate design, customer demand management, and capacity assistance, as well as traditional resources (e.g., hydraulic units, combustion turbines) were considered as potential sources of supply to meet changing requirements on the Newfoundland and Labrador Interconnected System.

-The following provides some specific examples of Hydro's implementation and approach considering NWA in both its interconnected and isolated systems.
+The following provides some specific examples of Hydro's implementation and approach considering NWA in both its Interconnected and Isolated systems.